-(f) Submission to the Witness; Changes; Signing. - A stenographic deposition transcript prepared for an audio-visual deposition is subject to the provisions of Rule 4:5(e), but Rule 4:5(e) does not apply to the audio-visual recording itself.
+(f) Submission to the Witness; Changes; Signing. - The A stenographic deposition transcript prepared for an audio-visual deposition is subject to the provisions of Rule 4:5(e), but Rule 4:5(e) does not apply to the audio-visual recording itself do not apply to an audio-visual deposition.
 The other provisions of Rule 4:5 apply to the extent practicable.